Planning a Eurocamp holiday in France? Find out how to bring your dog, choose dog-friendly parks, and travel stress-free.

-This article contains affiliate links.
-Should you click to purchase, it is at no additional cost to you, but I receive a small commission.
+This post contains affiliate links.
+If you click to purchase, it is at no additional cost to you, although I receive a small commission.

 Eurocamp dog friendly accommodation

-Remember not all parcs allow dogs so do check this first.
-There are a number of accommodation options that are dog friendly.
-As a rule of thumb – dogs are welcome in the classic and comfort holiday homes.
+As a rule of thumb, dogs are welcome in the classic and comfort holiday homes.
 We stayed in a Classic caravan in France when we took our dog over the Easter holidays.

 Do check with the Eurocamp team before booking if you are unsure.